Make a DIY family reunion centerpiece with Mod Podge Photo Transfer! A perfect rustic touch for gatherings, weddings, or home decor.

 Such is the nature of my creative process.

 At the end of this wood craft there’s a brainstorm of other variations that I hope you will enjoy.
 This project would look wonderful with rustic or farmhouse decor – and after the reunion it makes a beautiful decor piece.
-Here’s how it was made!
+Here’s what you’re going to need!

 • 4 x 6′ piece of lumber cut to 36″ long